-The college and its students have received many awards down through the years.
-Numerous acknowledgements have been received by the college for the quality of its agricultural output and farm husbandry techniques from professional organisations, at both local and national level.
+Numerous acknowledgements have been received by the College for the calibre of its agricultural output from professional organisations, both locally and nationally.

 The College Farm

-The farm consists of 200 ha of land and has a number of enterprises run as farmlets on a commercial basis.
+The farm consists of approximately 122 ha of land divided between a number of enterprises, each of which is run as an independent unit on a commercial basis.